Don’t have an account?

 Note:

-If it’s necessary to provide platelets with a blood group other than the patient’s own, the clinical circumstances, specific component availability (pooled vs apheresis) and a requirement for special components (e.g. HLA or HPA matched), may influence the decision to give platelets that are incompatible for either ABO and/or RhD antigens or ABO antibodies.
+If it’s necessary to provide platelets with a blood group other than the patient’s own, the clinical circumstances, specific component availability (pooled vs apheresis) and a requirement for special components (e.g. HLA or HPA matched), may influence the decision to give platelets that are ABO incompatible with the recipient:

-If an ABO antigen compatible/antibody incompatible platelet transfusion is given (e.g. group A patient receiving group O platelets), the patient may develop haemolysis and a positive direct antiglobulin test (DAT).
+- If transfused platelets have an ABO antibody incompatible with the recipients red cells. (e.g. group A patient receiving group O platelets), the recipient may develop haemolysis and a positive direct antiglobulin test (DAT).
 This is of greater importance in children as they have lower levels of soluble A and B substance in their body fluids which would otherwise contribute to neutralising the transfused ABO antibodies.

 Plasma